William0n/Animal-Crossing-Reviews/README.md

 ## Conclusion

 Overall, the model performed extremely well on the training set with an accuracy of 99.8%.
-Although there was a noticeable discrepency between the training set and the validation set (~15%), the model's performance on the validation set was still relatively high as the accuracy was almost at 85%.
-In addition, the model achieved an accruacy of 82% on the test set which was quite close to the validation set results.
+Although there was a noticeable discrepancy between the training set and the validation set (~15%), the model's performance on the validation set was still relatively high as the accuracy was almost at 85%.
+In addition, the model achieved an accuracy of 82% on the test set which was quite close to the validation set results.
 It should also be mentioned that the model only ran for a total of 10 epochs, thus, the results could potentially be significantly improved if the number of epochs increased.